 Where cryptographic algorithms claim certification under CAVP (or equivalent external certification), then the evaluator shall confirm that this certification has been achieved for the relevant hardware/firmware/software components of the product, at the relevant version for the component.
 For cryptographic algorithms that are not certified using an external process, the evaluator shall confirm the correctness of the implementation by means of known answer tests, as described in the CPA Foundation Process document, Reference [a].

-The cryptographic primitives used by the device shall be only those specified in [d], including those primitives used by all UTRN validation functionality in the device.
+The cryptographic primitives used by the device shall be only those specified in [d].